+- 76. At the time of writing, governments of the over 130 jurisdictions that are members of the Organisation for Economic Co-operation and Development (OECD)/G20 Inclusive Framework on Base Erosion and Profit Shifting (BEPS) (IF) are deliberating over possible actions to address the tax challenges arising from the digitalization of the economy.
+This process could have a significant impact on the effectiveness of incentives in all countries, regardless of the importance of digital businesses in their economies.
 Some of the proposals being considered would cover all sectors of the economy, including extractives.
-All of them could eventually be adopted globally.

-- 77. In 2019, the IF agreed on a Programme of Work that adopted a two-pillar approach.
+All of them could eventually be adopted globally. - 77.
+In 2019, the IF agreed on a Programme of Work that adopted a two-pillar approach24.
 Of the two proposals, Pillar 2 is particularly relevant for tax incentives: it proposes setting a minimum rate of effective taxation for multinational companies to reduce profit shifting.
 The proposal contains four rules based on two country-based taxing rights: - 1.
-The right to tax any undertaxed foreign income of multinational companies in the jurisdiction where the shareholders of the low-taxed entity are located, with the so-called: - a. "income inclusion rule" that would tax the income of a foreign branch or a controlled entity if that income was subject to tax at an effective rate that is below a minimum rate, and - b. "switch over rule" to be introduced into tax treaties that would permit a residence jurisdiction to switch from an exemption to a credit method where the profits attributable to a permanent establishment (PE) or derived from immovable property (which is not part of a PE) are subject to an effective rate below the minimum rate. - 2.
-The right to tax payments to foreign affiliated entities by companies operating within their jurisdiction when these payments are not taxed at a minimum level, with the: - a. "undertaxed payment rule" that would operate by way of a denial of a deduction or imposition of source based taxation (including withholding tax) for a payment to a related party if that payment was not subject to tax at or above a minimum rate and - b. "subject to tax" rule that would complement the undertaxed payment rule by subjecting a payment to withholding or other taxes at source and adjusting eligibility for treaty benefits on certain items of income where the payment is not subject to tax at a minimum rate. - 78.79.
-A minimum tax on multinational profits can be expected has the potential to impact the effectiveness of profit-based incentives.
-Should such a change be adopted in investor jurisdictions, governments should factor this in within their reviews of the cost and benefits of existing and future incentives.and explicitly consider how their incentives interact with global changes, particularly in relation to minimum tax rates.
+The right to tax any undertaxed foreign income of multinational companies in the jurisdiction where the shareholders of the low-taxed entity are located, with the so-called: - a. "income inclusion rule" that would tax the income of a foreign branch or a controlled entity if that income was subject to tax at an effective rate that is below a minimum rate, and - b. "switch-over rule" to be introduced into tax treaties that would permit a residence jurisdiction to switch from an exemption to a credit method where the profits attributable to a permanent establishment (PE) or derived from immovable property (which is not part of a PE) are subject to an effective rate below the minimum rate. - 2.
+The right to tax payments to foreign affiliated entities by companies operating within their jurisdiction when these payments are not taxed at a minimum level, with the: - a. "undertaxed payment rule" that would operate by way of a denial of a deduction or imposition of source-based taxation (including withholding tax) for a payment to a related party if that payment was not subject to tax at or above a minimum rate and - b. "subject to tax" rule that would complement the undertaxed payment rule by subjecting a payment to withholding or other taxes at source and adjusting eligibility for treaty benefits on certain items of income where the payment is not subject to tax at a minimum rate.

+78. A minimum tax on multinational profits can be expected to impact the effectiveness of profit-based incentives.
+Should such a change be adopted in investor jurisdictions, governments should factor this in within their reviews of the cost and benefits of existing and future incentives.